 - Pain in the lower back, hips, or pelvis that doesn’t go away after a few days’ rest.

-- Age: As men age, the risk of prostate cancer increases.
-Studies have shown that prostate cancer risk rises sharply after age 55.
+- Age: By age, the risk of developing prostate cancer significantly increases.
+It is important to consider regular screenings after the age of 55.

-- Family history: Those men whose close male blood relative (e.g., parent, sibling, or child) was diagnosed with prostate cancer or whose mothers or sisters were diagnosed with breast or ovarian cancer are at increased risk.
+- Family history: Those men whose close male blood relatives (e.g., parent, sibling, or child) were diagnosed with prostate cancer or whose mothers or sisters were diagnosed with breast or ovarian cancer are at higher risk.

 - Obesity: Individuals who are overweight or obese are more likely to develop this disease.